 Yeoh plays other versions of Evelyn too, everything from a criminal on the run to the lesbian lover of Deirdre’s.
 Not all of her guises make total sense here, becoming more flights of fancy of the filmmakers than the character.
 Still, most of it is involving, clever, and at times, even moving as Evelyn struggles to figure out who she’s supposed to be in this trying world.

-But then, the cutting between all the different scenarios starts to bog down the film.
-The editing becomes so hyper, breathless, and noisy that Evelyn’s struggles start to play out less as her addled mind and more like the whims of self-conscious filmmakers.
-By the time rubbery dildos and butt plugs start to make their lurid way into the action, Kwan and Sheinart have lost control of their narrative.
+Some of the cutting back and forth between all the different scenarios starts to jumble some of the narrative cohesion.
+The editing is often so hyper, breathless, and noisy that Evelyn’s struggles start to play out less as her addled mind and more like the whims of self-conscious filmmakers.
+Rubbery dildos and butt plugs make their way into the story and a lot of it starts to feel silly for the sake of silly.